|Image credit: NASA.

 In keeping with U.S. space policy in 1983, all the Earth-departure methods assumed that the Titan mission spacecraft would reach Earth orbit packed into the payload bays of Space Shuttle Orbiters.
 Reliance on the Shuttle imposed severe penalties on the Titan missions, SAI found.
 These included minimal science payloads and trip times of up to eight years with multiple Venus, Earth, and Jupiter gravity-assist flybys.

-SAI sought to circumvent these penalties by assuming that NASA would become capable of On-Orbit Assembly (OOA) and in-space liquid oxygen/liquid hydrogen refueling by the time its Titan missions were ready to depart Earth.
+SAI sought to circumvent these penalties by assuming that NASA would become capable of On-Orbit Assembly (OOA) and in-space liquid oxygen/liquid hydrogen refueling by the time the Titan missions were ready to depart Earth.
 These operations might take place at an Earth-orbiting space station, SAI suggested.

 SAI then described five Titan exploration mission concepts which combined its eight systems in what it called "mix 'n match" fashion.
 Concept #1, a minimal mission, included only a Titan orbiter with a limited Titan atmosphere probe complement.
 The company explained that the 1978 Pioneer Venus mission — which included separately launched Orbiter and Multiprobe spacecraft — had inspired Concepts #2, #3, and #4, all of which included a Titan orbiter and a separate flyby bus.
 Concept #5 relied on NEP in place of chemical-propellant rocket stages.